ricvrdv/Minishell/README.md

-This was a group project and it was done with Ricardo Garcia
+This was a group project and it was done with [Joao Rema](https://github.com/joaorema/Minishell).

-## Minishell
+# 42 - MINISHELL

+### SUMMARY

 Minishell is a minimal Unix shell implemented in C, designed to replicate core shell functionalities and provide a hands-on understanding of shell.
 It supports command parsing, execution, pipelines, redirections, environment variable management, and several built-in commands.

-We divided the project into 2 big parts parsing/execution and Builtin-ins.
+We divided the project into 2 big parts parsing/execution and builtin-in commands (`cd`, `echo`, `pwd`, `env`, `unset`, `exit`, `export`).

-I choose to do the parsing/execution and to achive that i divided what i needed to do into smaller problems to be easier to manage.
+I implemented the built-in commands and adjusted the execution flow to incorporate these commands.

+### REPOSITORY STRUCTURE

+- `inc/`: Contains the header file `minishell.h` and `Mylib/`, which contains a custom library for utility functions.
+- `src/`: Contains the source code for the program.
+- `Makefile`: Compiles the project.
+- `README.md`: Project overview and usage instructions.

 Syntax Check